ktrzeciaknubisa/test/test.md

 # Download

 Downloads (only) the latest version of the plugin is used, but does not install it into cordova application.
 Thus it may be called from any folder.
+This is useful when you want to add the plugin manually to the project (e.g. for Visual Studio solutions).

 ```bash
 $ jxc download